CookieHoodie/OsuBot/README.md

 DT and HR DT are now supported!

 # OsuBot
 A bot which, for now, does auto, relax, and autopilot mod in osu!.
-So far this has not been tested in multiplayer mode.

 Most of the codes come with comments, but feel free to ask me if you have any question regarding the codes!

-#### **This can only be run on windows platform, and is not yet tested on different machines
+#### **This can only be run on windows platform, and is not supposed to be used in multiplayer.
+Restart is required if new beatmap is downloaded.

 # Features
 Auto, Autopilot, and Relax with Nomod, HR only, DT only, or HR DT

 Auto detection of currently played beatmap

-Retry the same map without reloading the map

 Custom timing related offsets (can be changed when pausing)